 The discipline of psychology is dedicated to the scientific study of mind and behavior.

-Psychology is the fastest growing undergraduate major in the country, and provides a rich body of knowledge, issues and interesting questions for students who major in the field as well as for those seeking to enhance their general liberal arts education.
+Psychology is one of the fastest growing undergraduate majors in the country.
+Psychology provides a rich body of knowledge, important issues, and fascinating questions–both for students who major in the field as well as for those seeking to enhance their general liberal arts education.
 Psychology at Williams is represented by 16 faculty members whose subfields include behavioral neuroscience, cognitive psychology, clinical psychology, developmental psychology, the psychology of education, and social psychology.

-Psychology as a discipline exists within a web of related fields, including biology and neuroscience, women’s and gender studies, cognitive science, ethnic studies and other related programs.
+Psychology as a discipline exists within a web of related fields, including biology and neuroscience, women’s and gender studies, cognitive science, ethnic studies, economics, public health, sociology, and other related fields and programs.
 Many Psychology majors choose to double major or concentrate in a program.
 Psychology faculty have been centrally involved with several Interdisciplinary Programs at Williams including: Cognitive Science, Leadership Studies, Justice and Law, Neuroscience, and the Program in Teaching.